cx-michael-fowler/CheckmarxOneAPIModule/README.md

     Get-ProjectsByNames
         Details
-            Function to get a list of projects filtered by CSV string of project names Parameters
+            Function to get a hash of projects filtered by CSV string of project names Key = Project ID and Value = Project Object Parameters
             CxOneConnObj - Checkmarx One connection object
             projectNames - CSV string of project names to filter results returned